 WHICH IS BETTER?

 We recommend hourly fees on good secure claims (Mechanic’s Liens, Real Property Liens), on larger cases (over $50,000), fresh cases, and for creditors with over 10 to 15 cases per year that can absorb the risk of loss of fees paid on unsuccessful cases.
-Contingent fees are often the choice for smaller claims (under $50,000), older claims, claims with questionable solvency or debtors, cases where the creditor does not want to deal with continued monthly billing, and matters where the creditor believes the case might go to trial.
+Contingent fees are often the choice for older claims, claims with questionable facts, debtors with marginal solvency, cases where the creditor does not want to deal with continued monthly billing, and matters where the creditor believes the case might go to trial.
 These types of cases likely result in higher hourly fees than the contingent percentage would be.
 A good rule of thumb is to select contingent fee if your estimate of hourly fees could exceed 20% of the claim.

 RECOVERY OF FEES

-Legal fees may be added to judgments if a written and signed agreement provides for such fees or when provided by statute.
-To recover attorney’s fees we must pursue the case all the way to judgment and request the court to award attorney’s fees.
+Legal fees may be added to judgments if a written and signed agreement provides for such fees or when provided by statute or a rule of civil procedure.
+To recover an award of attorney’s fees we must pursue the case all the way to judgment and request the court to award attorney’s fees.
 Even then, the courts frequently award about 80% or less of the actual attorney’s fees incurred.
-Since many cases are resolved by negotiating settlement or agreements, often creditors will offer to waive the legal fees the court could award to obtain voluntary payment.
-Sanctions are usually an award against the opposing party or attorney for improper litigation conduct.
+Since many cases are resolved by negotiating settlement, often creditors will offer to waive the claim for legal fees to promote settlement payment.
+Sanctions are usually an award against the opposing party or attorney for improper conduct in the course of litigation.
 On hourly cases, any fees or sanctions recovered are returned to our clients.
-On contingent fee cases fees recovered are added to the gross recovery and divided in the same proportion as the principal debt.
-All sanctions are disbursed to the attorney.
+On contingent fee cases, fees recovered are added to the gross recovery and divided in the same proportion as the principal debt, sanctions in contingent fee cases are disbursed to the attorney.